 This feature allows you to group your documents by system or custom properties.
 First of all you must activate this functionality by clicking on Grouping button:

 This functionality allows you to get all documents in the Google Drive folder or Google Team Drive hierarchy as a flat structure on the main screen.

 This can be very useful to avoid folder navigation in huge folder structures and have a quick look of all your documents in the same view.

 You can filter, sort and group or even searching in this flat structure.

 In the following example we have our root folder “NASA Missions”, which have 3 subfolders and 3 files.
 We would like to see all the documents inside these subfolders in the main screen with the other 3 files.

-So let’s click on Flatten button:
+So let’s see this on action:

 Search by Metadata

-TIP: This metadata search can be used from the standard Google Drive interface as well
+NOTE: This metadata search can be used from the standard Google Drive interface as well

 In case you have a lot of documents in a folder or a team drive (more than 2000), Metadrive will show “Limited functionalities“, which means that there are documents that haven’t been loaded and there are some filter and order limitations by Google API.